AN EAGLE SCOUT WHO BECAME PRESIDENT OF THE CHURCH

 By Bryce R Hall

 Howard W. Hunter – Many know him as a modern-day Apostle and 14th President of The Church of Jesus Christ of Latter-day Saints, but most members of the Church know very little else about him.
-He was among the very first Eagle Scouts for Eastern Idaho and later a highly effective leader in that same Scouting program, preparing him for a lifetime of marvelous leadership experiences – beginning with being called as one of the youngest bishops in the Church.
+He was among the very first Eagle Scouts for Western Idaho and later a highly effective leader in that same Scouting program, preparing him for a lifetime of marvelous leadership experiences – beginning with being called as one of the youngest bishops in the Church.

 Howard William Hunter was born on November 14, 1907, in Boise, Idaho, to John and Nellie Hunter.
 Growing up, he associated with other Latter-day Saint children his age, but his non-member father (who eventually joined the Church twenty years later) did not think one so young could make such a major life decision.
 This turned into a bigger problem when he turned 12, when all of his Church buddies would be ordained to the Aaronic Priesthood and participate in passing the sacrament each Sunday, but he could not.
 A few months later, and after much persuasion, his father granted his permission.